On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Compactifications of

-is a normal crossings compactification with boundary complex equal to and the described symmetric $\Delta$-complex is precisely the quotient of $\tilde{\Theta}_{g, n}$ by $S_{2g + 2}$. \end{proof} As a direct result of Proposition \ref{prop:Theta_gn}, we have the following corollary identifying the weight zero compactly supported cohomology of $\cH_{g, n}$ with the reduced cohomology of $\Theta_{g, n}$: see \cite[Theorem 5.8]{cgp-graph-homology}. \begin{corollary} For each $i$, there are canonical $S_n$-equivariant isomorphisms
+is a normal crossings compactification with boundary complex equal to and the described symmetric $\Delta$-complex is precisely the quotient of $\widetilde{\Theta}_{g, n}$ by $S_{2g + 2}$. \end{proof} As a direct result of Proposition \ref{prop:Theta_gn}, we have the following corollary identifying the weight zero compactly supported cohomology of $\cH_{g, n}$ with the reduced cohomology of $\Theta_{g, n}$: see \cite[Theorem 5.8]{cgp-graph-homology}. \begin{corollary} For each $i$, there are canonical $S_n$-equivariant isomorphisms

-where $\tilde{H}^*$ and $\tilde{H}_*$ denote reduced cohomology and homology, respectively. \end{corollary}
+where $\widetilde{H}^*$ and $\widetilde{H}_*$ denote reduced cohomology and homology, respectively. \end{corollary}

-We now establish some conventions for working with objects of the category $\Gamma^{\cH}_{g, n}$. \begin{definition} Given an object $\mathbf{P} \to \mathbf{C}$ of $\Gamma^{\cH}_{g, n}$, we define the \textit{weight} of a vertex $v \in V(\mathbf{C})$ to be the number of unmarked legs based at $v$.\end{definition} The weight in this sense should not be confused with the notion of vertex weights corresponding to genera of irreducible curves.
-As a sanity check: the total weight of the vertices of $C$ is $2g+2$.
+We now establish some conventions for working with objects of the category $\Gamma^{\cH}_{g, n}$. \begin{definition} Given an object $\mathbf{P} \to \mathbf{C}$ of $\Gamma^{\cH}_{g, n}$, we define the \textit{weight} of a vertex $v \in V(\mathbf{C})$ to be the number of unmarked legs based at $v$.\end{definition} The total weight of the vertices of $C$ is $2g+2$.
+The weight in this sense should not be confused with the notion of vertex weights corresponding to genera of irreducible curves.
+The two notions of vertex weight are related by the Riemann-Hurwitz formula.

 When depicting objects of $\Gamma_{g, n}^{\cH}$, we adopt the following conventions.
 Instead of drawing the unmarked legs of $\mathbf{C}$, we will label each vertex of $\mathbf{C}$ with its weight.
 To avoid confusion with the genera of vertices in the source graph, we will depict the weight of a vertex in $\C$ with the color grey, and genera of vertices with blue.
 Since each unmarked leg of $C$ has a unique preimage in $P$, we will not draw those legs of $P$.
 When a leg of $C$ has two preimages in $P$, so only one is marked, we will suppress the other leg.
 See Figure \ref{markingquotientfig} for the images of the $\Gamma_{0, S}^{\ZZ/2\ZZ, *}(\rho)$ objects from Figure \ref{marking_example} under the functor to $\Gamma^{\cH}_{g, n}$.
 See Figure \ref{genus2fig} for a complete list of isomorphism classes of $\Gamma_{g, n}^{\cH}$-objects when $g = 2$ and $n = 0$.